toticavalcanti/streamlit-app-images-classificator/README.md

 # Image Classification with Cifar-10 Dataset (Streamlit)

 Hey there ,
-this image classifier model was created using CNN and the Cifar10 database.
+this image classifier was created using CNN and the Cifar10 database.

 This model was created based on the Convolutional Neural Networks tutorial from the [Código Fluente](https://www.codigofluente.com.br/) website